bsimovic/bejn-shader-presets/README.md

 - PS2, GameCube/Wii, DOS - `crt-rgb` or (`crt-svideo` if it looks too sharp)
 - Arcade - Depends on the cabinet.
 I usually use `crt-svideo` or `crt-rgb` for raster displays.
 Vector-display cabinets are best left as-is.

+ I am aware that some of these systems supported better quality video output than I am recommending (e.g. SCART RGB for PS1 or SNES), however they key here is developer intent - most games weren't made with RGB in mind and therefore in my experience look better when playing with S-Video level quality.

 ## Handhelds
 I have three presets, one for GB/GBC/GBA, one for NDS/i and one for the PSP.
 They are very simple: color correction + `uniform-nearest` for better alignment.
 Those games were made for tiny screens so authenticity here is impossible - better keep it simple instead of aiming for 100% authentic.
 You can use an LCD shader if you like but I think they look like ass on large displays so I am not including any in my presets.